Traditional BSN Program

-The Traditional Bachelor of Science in Nursing (BSN) Program is designed for students who do not already hold a registered nursing license.
-While completing pre-requisite requirements, students are enrolled in the School of Health Professions and Studies as a pre-nursing student.
+The Traditional Bachelor of Science in Nursing (BSN) program is designed for students who do not already hold a Registered Nurse license.
+While completing prerequisite requirements, students are enrolled in the School of Health Professions and Studies as a pre-nursing student.

-Students interested in applying to the Traditional program are encouraged to attend an information session to get the latest information regarding the application process prior to applying.
-Information sessions are held once a month, and the schedule can be downloaded below.
+Students interested in applying to the Traditional program are encouraged to attend an information session to get the latest details regarding the application process prior to applying.
+The information meeting schedule is available for download below.

-Students who wish to join the Traditional BSN program must apply to the University of Michigan-Flint for admission.
-High school students will apply as a first time in college student (FTIC) and students who have completed college coursework at other instutions will apply as a transfer student.
-While completing prerequisite requirements, you will enroll in the University of Michigan-Flint School of Health Professions and Studies as a pre-nursing student.
-The University of Michigan-Flint has a revolving admission policy, and you may be admitted to the university to begin prerequisite work in fall, winter, spring, or summer.
+Students seeking admission to the Traditional BSN program must apply to the University of Michigan-Flint for admission.
+High school students will apply as a first time in college student (FTIC) and students who have completed college coursework at other institutions will apply as transfer students.
+While completing prerequisite requirements, students will enroll in the University of Michigan-Flint School of Health Professions and Studies as a pre-nursing students.
+The University of Michigan-Flint has a revolving admission policy, and students may be admitted to the university to begin prerequisite work in fall, winter, spring, or summer.
 Students then apply to the nursing program and are admitted in fall and winter each year.

 Admission to the Traditional program is selective and competitive.
 40 students are admitted twice per year and cohorts begin in the fall and winter semesters.

-In order to be considered for admission, you must meet the following requirements:
+In order to be considered for admission, students must meet the following requirements:

 A minimum of four out of the eight program prerequisites must be completed by the deadline date in order to be eligible to apply.
 Two of them must be science courses.
 All remaining prerequisite courses must be completed prior to the start of the program.
-If you are applying in fall for winter admission, you must be in the remaining prerequisite courses in fall term.
-If you are applying in winter for fall admission, you have winter, spring, and summer to complete the remaining prerequisite courses.
-The more prerequisite courses completed by the deadline date, the stronger your nursing application will be.
+If students are applying in fall for winter admission, they must be in the remaining prerequisite courses in fall term.
+If students are applying in winter for fall admission, they have winter, spring, and summer to complete the remaining prerequisite courses.
+The more prerequisite courses completed by the deadline date, the stronger their nursing applications will be.